Much older than Stonehenge, and even Gobekli Tepe, the ‘Nawarla Gabarnmung’ Stone monument in Arnhem land Australia is 50,000 years old.

 “ Like the Sistine Chapel, the ceiling of the expansive rock shelter was a mural of breathtakingly vivid and bold works of art – hundreds of them.
 And the paintings extended up and down 36 remarkable sandstone columns that, like the pillars of a temple, appeared to support the cave”

 Some examples found in aboriginal rock art are not found anywhere else in the world.
 There are over 100,00 rock art sites across Australia, the amount in excess has been unknown for years.
 [There are more rock art sites in Australia than anywhere else in the world] Nawarla Gabarnmung also contains images of extinct Megafauna.
-The significant example being the giant flightless bird, ‘Genyornis newtoni’.
+A significant example here being the giant flightless bird, ‘Genyornis newtoni’.
 Taller than a man and thought to have gone extinct on the Australian continent about 45,000 years ago, the Jawoyn ancestors painted and left us a distinctive picture of Genyornis on the wall.

 This depiction of MegaFauna left behind gives measure to the time frame the Jawoyn people have been living in the Arnhem Land area.